neil7057/pjl_host_system/README.md

     <details><summary>Edit Product Page</summary>
     <img src="leos_oreos\docs\images\testing\w3c-edit-product.png">
     </details>
 -   The use of Crispy Forms to render the input fields of the page cause some html errors.
-These can be safely ignored
+These can be safely ignored.

     <details><summary>Shopping Bag Page</summary>
     <img src="leos_oreos\docs\images\testing\w3c-shopping-bag.png">